 We want to make sure you get the most from WorldNomads.com.
 You can find out more about why travel insurance is important for your trip.
 If you have any questions about your travel insurance or travel safety in general, please contact WorldNomads.com directly.

-If you have any questions about travel insurance in Costa Rica just leave them in the comment section and I will help you out.
-Also, I’d love to hear your stories of using travel insurance abroad.
+If you have any questions about travel insurance in Costa Rica just leave them in the comment section and we will help you out as much as possible.